 Vertical farming is a major area within that space.

-Search interest in “vertical farming” over the past decade.
+Search interest in “vertical farming” is up 214% over the past decade.

 Vertical farms grow crops in massive, stacked shelf-like layers.
 Often inside of tall, specialized warehouses.